|Lat/Lon:||46.17716°N / 13.97471°E|

 The hills south of Cerkno also offer quite some nice opportunities for hikes, bikes or ski tours.
 They reach the highest point on Bevkov vrh, but the neighbouring elevations are not much lower.
 In summer hiking can be done anywhere, there are also some marked paths.
 The best winter tour is from Sovodenj, 560 m, by roads and meadows towards the W on Bevkov vrh (summit), then towards the N on Cerkljanski vrh (saddle, 880 m), back towards the E in Nova Oselica village, 813 m, and by meadows and ravines down to Sovodenj.
 Nice skiing must be also from the summits west of Kladje saddle by the open northern slopes towards Cerkno.

 NW of Stara Oselica village there is a humble elevation which still offers some nice views and in summer also a mountain hut in the middle of nature.
 Nice also for biking.

-In the southern side of Cerkljansko hribovje, there is a quite panoramic summit of Sivka.
+In the southern side of Cerkljansko hribovje, there is a completely forested summit of Sivka (but nice views are from its surroundings).
 Mountain roads reach almost to its top, but also many marked paths cross the area.
-The western slopes of these hills fall steeply and more than 600 meters down into the deep cut valley of Idrijca.
+The western slopes of these hills fall steeply and more than 600 meters down into the deeply cut valley of Idrijca.

 Bolnica Franja.
 Partisans' Hospital Franja was operating during the World War II, from the start of winter 1943 till may 1945.
 It was hidden in a hardly reachable gorge of Pasica, near Novaki village.
 In the time of its operation 1000 fighters and other people were cured there.
 Conspiracy was on the highest possible level and the hospital was never found by Germans.
 Today the place is arranged for tourist visit and is currently on the list of candidates to become a UNESCO World Heritage Site.
 Link (in English): Bolnica Franja